freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese/03-front-end-development-libraries/redux/use-a-switch-statement-to-handle-multiple-actions.md

 # --description--

-可以定义 Redux store 处理多种 action 类型。 假设在 Redux store 中管理用户身份验证。 希望用状态表示用户登录和注销。 使用 state 的 `authenticated` 属性表示它。 还需要使用 action creators 创建与用户登录和用户注销相对应的 action，以及 action 对象本身。
+You can tell the Redux store how to handle multiple action types.
+Say you are managing user authentication in your Redux store.
+You want to have a state representation for when users are logged in and when they are logged out.
+You represent this with a single state object with the property `authenticated`.
+You also need action creators that create actions corresponding to user login and user logout, along with the action objects themselves.

 # --instructions--